 \section{Conclusions}

 We studied an adaptive Kuramoto model with inertia in which the coupling strengths between phase oscillators depend on a Hebbian learning rule.
-We mostly examined a system with $N = 2$ coupled oscillators, for which the dynamical system has three dimensions. {In this low-dimensional system, our analysis and numerical simulations suggest that the system has three different types of qualitative behavior, which depends on the learning enhancement factor $\alpha$ and the intrinsic-frequency difference $\omega$ between the two oscillators.}
+We mostly examined a system with $N = 2$ coupled oscillators.
+This yields a 5D dynamical system, which decouples into a 3D transverse system and a 2D longitudinal system.
+Our analysis and numerical simulations of the transverse system suggest that it has three different types of qualitative behavior, which depends on the learning enhancement factor $\alpha$ and the intrinsic-frequency difference $\omega$ between the two oscillators.